turingschool/curriculum/source/projects/javascript/introduction/1-javascript-in-the-page.markdown

 Save this file in a convenient location, like your Desktop, and give it a name ending in `.html` like `learning-javascript.html`

 Open the page with Chrome.
-You can do this by dragging the page into Chrome, or by hitting Command+O (mac) or Control+O (windows) and locating the file from there.
+You can do this by dragging the page into Chrome, or by hitting Command+O (Mac OS X) or Control+O (Windows) and locating the file from there.

 You should now see your html page in your browser.